Division of Academic Affairs

 Miranda Thomas, Ph.D., Director

 The Math Help Center, located in 365 Phillips Hall, provides additional instructional support for students enrolled in MATH 110 through 233.
 The center is staffed by both graduate and undergraduate tutors who work with students in small groups or individually.
 The center’s main purposes are to provide assistance and to increase the success rate for students in specific math courses.
-To make an appointment or access online resources, visit the Web site at www.math.unc.edu/for-undergrads/help-center.
+To view hours or updates, visit the Web site at math.unc.edu/for-undergrads/help-center.